yoelcortes/flexsolve/README.rst

 and f(x) returns an array with the same dimensions.
-In fact, the `The Biorefinery Simulation and Techno-Economic Analysis Modules (BioSTEAM) <https://biosteam.readthedocs.io/en/latest/>`_ uses flexsolve to solve many chemical engineering problems, including process recycle stream flow rates and vapor-liquid equili
+In fact, the `The Biorefinery Simulation and Techno-Economic Analysis Modules (BioSTEAM) <https://biosteam.readthedocs.io/en/latest/>`_ uses flexsolve to solve many chemical engineering problems, including process recycle stream flow rates and vapor-liquid equilibrium.

 Bug reports
 -----------